2010

-- $250 rebate for Medicare Part D prescription drugs if your cost exceeds $2,700—that is, if you fall into the doughnut hole
+- In 2010, a $250 rebate for Medicare Part D prescription drugs was provided if your cost exceeded $2,700—that is, if you fall into the “donut hole.”
+This amount has increased each year and the donut hole will be completely closed by 2020

 - All guaranteed Medicare benefits remain intact, and reforms help the program remain solvent for years to come